MakusZark/robotic-end-effector-system/README.md

-# robotic-end-effector-system
+# Robotic End Effector System

+## Overview
-Integrated hardware/software engineering project involving the design of a robotic end effector and a Python based warehouse order management system.
+Team based engineering project to design a warehouse robotic end effector integrating mechanical design and Python based order management software.

+## My Contributions
+- Developed Python functions for user authentication and order processing
+- Integrated individual modules into a main program and debugged runtime errors
+- Contributed to mechanical design iterations of the end effector using CAD and 3D printing

+## Technologies
+Python, Autodesk Inventor, GitHub

+## What I Learned
+- Integrating software and hardware systems
+- Debugging control flow and data handling issues
+- Working in an engineering team environment